PAGE UNDER CONSTRUCTION

 In this quarter, we have celebrated Arts and Culture week and science day involving the whole school and one of our partner schools in Nigeria.

-Children’s work are shared with partner schools in the United Kingdom and around the world.
+Children’s work is shared with partner schools in the United Kingdom and around the world.

 We have also embraced the teaching of British values which compliments our school values.